-The federal Adoption Tax Credit is a one-time credit available for families that adopt a child.
+The federal Adoption Tax Credit is a one-time non-refundable tax credit available for families that adopt a child.
 The amount of the credit varies each year, and different rules apply depending on the type of adoption: domestic infant, foster care, or international.

 Families that adopt a child with special needs from foster care, which means any child that receives a monthly subsidy (90%+ of children adopted from foster care), do not have to have paid anything for their adoption in order to get the tax credit.
-With domestic infant and international adoptions, adoptive parents must be able to document qualified adoption expenses.
+With both domestic infant and international adoption, adoptive parents must be able to document qualified adoption expenses.

-Creating a Family has many resources on the Adoption Tax Credit.
+Creating a Family has many additional resources on the Adoption Tax Credit.
 A few we think you will find particularly helpful are:

-- Adoption Tax Credit Equals Welfare?!? (blog)
+- Adoption Tax Credit 2021 Guide (annual guide)